LEE-JE-YEON/GoogleApi/README.md

 ### GoogleSpreadSheets Api
-* access google spreadsheets with C#
+* access and read/write google spreadsheets with C#